DaveLiddament/sarb/README.md

 It's unrealistic to fix all but the most critical ones before continuing development.

 SARB is used to create a baseline of these results.
-As work on the project progresses SARB can takes the latest static analysis results, removes those issues in the baseline and report the issues raised since the baseline.
+As work on the project progresses SARB takes the latest static analysis results, removes those issues in the baseline and report the issues raised since the baseline.
 SARB does this, in conjunction with git, by tracking lines of code between commits.
-Currently SARB only supports git but it is possible to [add support for other SCMs](docs/NewHistoryAnalyser.md).
+Currently, SARB only supports git, but it is possible to [add support for other SCMs](docs/NewHistoryAnalyser.md).

 SARB is written in PHP, however it can be used to baseline results for any language and [any static analysis tool](docs/CustomInputFormats.md).